PedroAugusto2101/learning/data_science/01_fundamentals/03_applications_and_tools_in_data_science.md

 - **Readability & Simplicity** → Easy-to-learn syntax.
 - **Script-Based Execution** → Used for task automation rather than full software development.
 - **Extensive Libraries & Community** → Supports a vast ecosystem for data analysis and machine learning.
+- In Data Science, we don't create systems or softwares, we create scripts that executes actions inside a process.
+For example, load data, clean, process, train ML models and deliver result.

 ## Essential Libraries